SubhranilRaha/hlf-connector/README.md

 ```

 ### Capture Chaincode events:-
 This component supports capturing chaincode events and publish it to Kafka or Azure EventHub.
-This can be useful for integrating with offchain DB.
+This can be useful for integrating with off-chain DB.
 To configure it, use the below configuration in the application.yml file.
 ```
 fabric: